interplanetary-robot/Verilog.jl/README.md

 ### How does Verilog.jl know what to turn into the result?
 Since Julia automatically outputs the last line of your function as the result, the name of the last assigned identifier will be the name of the output.
+If you fail to return an value associated with an identifier, undefined behavior may result.
+In the future, this will throw an error.

 ## On combinational logic.